Do text-free diffusion models learn discriminative visual representations?: Introduction

-One of the main challenges with diffusion for unified representation is feature selection.
-In particular, the selection of noise steps and feature blocks is not trivial.
-We find that not only does performance drastically vary depending on block selection, noise time step, and feature pooling size, but that there is also substantial diversity of information among these features.
-Additionally, the optimal configuration of these features varies by dataset.
-So, we shift from a fixed pool and linear classification head, to a novel attention head for classification from fusion features.
-To incorporate the diversity among different blocks and noise steps, we propose two methods, shown at a high level in Figure~\ref{fig:teaser_fig}.
+To address these challenges, we propose a variety of feature extraction and aggregation mechanisms.
+Generally, classification heads extract information from a network's feature maps using a fixed pooling layer followed by a linear layer.
+But this choice is non-trivial and consequently, we propose a novel attention head for classification from diffusion features.
+To unlock the full capabilities of diffusion models and incorporate the diversity among different blocks and noise steps, we propose two methods -- DifFormer and DifFeed, shown at a high level in Figure~\ref{fig:teaser_fig}.
 With the first, we extend our attention mechanism as a feature fusion head, which we call DifFormer.
 For the second, we propose a novel feedback mechanism for diffusion features, DifFeed, where we perform two forward passes on the diffusion model, the first as normal, and then the second where we perform learned combinations of U-Net decoder features at each encoder block.

 We also investigate the performance of out-of-the-box diffusion features, DifFormer, and DifFeed, via benchmarking and analysis.
-We benchmark the unconditional diffusion models from guided diffusion (GD) (a.k.a. ablated diffusion model (ADM)) on a wide array of downstream tasks, including linear probing, finetuning, and semi-supervised classification on ImageNet~\cite{deng2009imagenet}, transfer learning for fine-grained visual classification (FGVC) on multiple popular datasets~\cite{WahCUB_200_2011,maji13fine-grained, KrauseStarkDengFei-Fei_3DRR2013, KhoslaYaoJayadevaprakashFeiFei_FGVC2011, Nilsback08, Horn_2015_CVPR}, object detection/instance segmentation on COCO~\cite{lin2014microsoft}, and semantic segmentation on ADE20K~\cite{zhou2017scene}.
-Competitive performance on this diverse set of tasks bolsters our hypothesis that unsupervised text-free diffusion features can serve as a unified representation.
+We benchmark the unconditional model from guided diffusion (GD) (a.k.a. ablated diffusion model (ADM)) on a wide set of downstream tasks, \viz classification and semi-supervised classification on ImageNet~\cite{deng2009imagenet}, transfer learning for fine-grained visual classification (FGVC) on popular datasets~\cite{WahCUB_200_2011,maji13fine-grained, KrauseStarkDengFei-Fei_3DRR2013, KhoslaYaoJayadevaprakashFeiFei_FGVC2011, Nilsback08, Horn_2015_CVPR}, object detection/instance segmentation on COCO~\cite{lin2014microsoft}, and semantic segmentation on ADE20K~\cite{zhou2017scene}.
+Competitive performance on diverse tasks bolsters our hypothesis that unsupervised text-free diffusion features can serve as a unified representation.